 In the evaluation on NR ISAC, company should report which sensing RS resources are considered as Type 2 resource and related reason.

-Multiple configurations of the following parameters are defined to respectively analyse the evaluation results.
-Two baseline configurations are defined for evaluation purpose.
+Two baseline configurations of the following parameters are defined to respectively analyse the evaluation results.
+All combinations of parameters other than the two baseline configurations are categorized as 'Other configurations'.

-Table 6.1-1: Baseline configurations of evaluation assumptions
+Table 6.2-1: Baseline configurations of evaluation assumptions